hannutt/FlaskApi/README.md

 Python Flask REST API with JavaScript and MongoDB.
 The main idea is that you can access multiple mongoDB databases with a single program using api endpoints or an html interface.
 With the Html user interface, the user can access both local databases and MongoDB Atlas databases.

+The username and password are stored in the .env environment file and retrieved with the os.getenv function.
+The .env file is in gitignore mode for security reasons

 Main features